 For every teen, there will finally come a desire to cut loose from their parents.
 That is the beginning of the change from childhood to adulthood.
 However, the imaginings of a young adult can in no way match up to what’s coming.
 Young is sceptical about the ongoing change of adolescence.
 It can be very distressing.
 Understandably, a growing young is trying desperately to control it.
 Young adult still has to face the changed physical appearance of their identity.
-The arrogance of the adolescent towards the change and nature in general is nothing but their struggle against parents and features related to adulthood.
+The arrogance of the adolescent towards the change and nature, in general, is nothing but their struggle against parents and features related to adulthood.
 Friedrich Nietzsche meant this when he wrote that with his morals man has turned against his best qualities.

 Does shame have any function?

 Yes, shame has a function, and it has to do with growing up.
-Young will confront many things that blush him; things that he didn’t know, or didn’t want to know, or others didn’t want him of her to know.
+Young will confront many things that blush him; things that he didn’t know, or didn’t want to know, or others didn’t want him or her to know.
 In the scientific literature, the role of shame has remained mostly undefined, but it can be connected with the psychological mechanisms of growing up, and say that, generally, the function of shame is to prevent a child and teen to grow up too soon.
 To be more precise, shame reinforces awareness of the young him/herself.
 Shame is a protection mechanism.
 Freud’s view of the Oedipus complex can only be understood in a meaningful way if we think the anger directed—not so much at the parents, but more at the adulthood, the parents represent.
 Also, the theory of libido’s significant contribution to human progress would be more meaningful if we connect it with the substantial contribution of volition rather than sexuality itself.

 Shame is one of the hallmarks of youth and is therefore forbidden in wild nature.
 Adam and Eve’s shame revealed them mentally immature (adolescent) and therefore unsuitable for the Paradise (nature).

 Psychology of youth